2013 Iranian presidential election

 Presidential elections were held in Iran on 14 June 2013.
-Hassan Rouhani won with a landslide victory, elected in the first round of voting with 50.71% of the vote.
-Tehran Mayor Mohammad Bagher Ghalibaf finished second with 16.56% of the vote.
-Over 36.7 million Iranians voted, 72.71% of eligible voters.
+Hassan Rouhani was elected in the first round with over 50% of the vote.
+Tehran mayor Mohammad Bagher Ghalibaf finished second with 17% of the vote.
+Voter turnout was 73%.

 The Guardian Council screened 680 registered candidates, approving eight to run in the election; Mohammad Bagher Ghalibaf, Gholam-Ali Haddad-Adel, Ali Akbar Velayati, Saeed Jalili, Mohsen Rezaee, Mohammad Gharazi, Hassan Rouhani and Mohammad Reza Aref.
 Haddad-Adel and Aref later withdrew from the race in the days leading up to the election.
-Incumbent President Mahmoud Ahmadinejad was not able to run for re-election as he was limited to two terms or 8 years in office under the Iranian constitution.
+Incumbent president Mahmoud Ahmadinejad was not able to run for re-election as he was limited to two terms or 8 years in office under the Iranian constitution.

 Electoral system

-The President of Iran is the country's highest directly elected official, the chief of the executive branch, and the second most important position after the Supreme Leader.
-Duties are similar to heads of governments in other countries, except that the armed forces, Chief judiciary system, state television, and other key governmental organizations are under the control of the Supreme Leader of Iran.
+The president of Iran is the country's highest directly elected official, the chief of the executive branch, and the second most important position after the supreme leader.
+Duties are similar to heads of governments in other countries, except that the armed forces, Chief judiciary system, state television, and other key governmental organizations are under the control of the supreme leader.
 It is also an informal custom that cabinet ministers for sensitive departments like foreign relations and intelligence are coordinated with the Supreme Leader.

+The president is elected using the two-round system.
+To win in the first round, a candidate must receive more than 50% of all votes cast (both valid and invalid).

 Any Iranian citizen born in Iran, believing in God and the official religion of Iran (Islam), who has always been loyal to the Constitution and is above 21 years of age may register as a presidential candidate.
 An institution called the Election Monitoring Agency (EMA) and managed by the Guardian Council vets registered candidates (in the 2009 election 36,000 people signed up as candidates) and selects a handful to run in the election.
 The Guardian Council does not announce publicly the reason for rejections of particular candidates although those reasons are explained to each candidate.
 Females who register as candidates have invariably been excluded from standing for election by the council.